padenot/yadfig/README.md

 mv yadfig ~/bin # or other directory in $PATH
 ````

+## Usage

-Then you can enjoy `yadfig`: go to a directory which happen to contain pictures
+To enjoy `yadfig`, go to a directory which happen to contain pictures
-(it supports all formats that PIL support), and invoke :
+(it supports all formats that PIL support, and there's formats you probably
+_never heard about_), and invoke :

 ```
 yadfig